angular-fullstack/generator-angular-fullstack/readme.md

 Keeping your app secrets and other sensitive information in source control isn't a good idea.
 To have grunt launch your app with specific environment variables, add them to the git ignored environment config file: `server/config/local.env.js`.

+## Project Structure

+Overview

+    ├── client
+    │   ├── app                 - All of our app specific components go in here │   ├── assets              - Custom assets: fonts, images, etc… │   ├── components          - Our reusable components, non-specific to to our app │
+    ├── e2e                     - Our protractor end to end tests
+    │
+    └── server
+        ├── api                 - Our apps server api ├── auth                - For handling authentication with different auth strategies ├── components          - Our reusable or app-wide components ├── config              - Where we do the bulk of our apps configuration │   └── local.env.js    - Keep our environment variables out of source control │   └── environment     - Configuration specific to the node environment └── views               - Server rendered views

+An example client component in `client/app`

+    main
+    ├── main.js                 - Routes
+    ├── main.controller.js      - Controller for our main route
+    ├── main.controller.spec.js - Test
+    ├── main.html               - View
+    └── main.less               - Styles

+An example server component in `server/api`

+    thing
+    ├── index.js                - Routes
+    ├── thing.controller.js     - Controller for our `thing` endpoint
+    ├── thing.model.js          - Database model
+    ├── thing.socket.js         - Register socket events
+    └── thing.spec.js           - Test

 ## Contribute